raphael-correa-ng/authenticated-fullstack-starter/README.md

 #### TODO

-- The authentication microservice is up and running on Docker; however, it's not in use yet.
-I need to connect it to the `my-service` microservice and to the frontend.
-Coming soon.
+- Need to change the `my-service` microservice to only accept authenticated requests
-- Convert `auth` microservice and `auth-api` module to Kotlin
+- Maybe convert `auth` microservice and `auth-api` module to Kotlin